 My tip for Agra is checking out the Baby Taj and my tip for India is t0 head to the Fort in Bundi for an Indiana-Jones eseque adventure.

 Most Over-rated Natural Phenomena – Northern Lights

 We’ve all seen the stunning pictures of the green, luminous, magical, Nordic skies.
 Thanks to these pictures, countless travellers are tempted Northwards to Scandinavia in order to blow their budget eagerly chasing the Northern Lights, seeking a glimpse of their legendary majesty.

-I saw them myself last year in Tromso Norway after parting with over £100 to join a 4 hour tour.
+I saw them myself last year in Tromso Norway after parting with over £100 to join a 4-hour tour.
 Fortunately, the lights did make an appearance (because often they don’t turn up at all…) but it wasn’t what I expected.
 It was less beguiling swirls of green and more grey wisps of myst blowing morosely across the horizon.
-I only even realised they were actually Northern Lights when somebody told me.
-I got a few decent photographs but in all honesty they look much better on camera than they do to the human eye so those those pictures are not quite real.
+I only even realized they were actually Northern Lights when somebody told me.
+I got a few decent photographs but in all honesty, they look much better on camera than they do to the human eye so those pictures are not quite real.
 More than anything else on this list, this one left me feeling utterly cheated.